Frequently Asked Questions

 Validation Best Practices

-> Info: For the latest validation requirements and pricing structures, refer to ARCEP's VAS pricing guidelines.
-Staying up-to-date with these guidelines is crucial for maintaining compliance and ensuring accurate billing.
+> Info: For the latest validation requirements and pricing, refer to ARCEP's VAS pricing guidelines.

 Common Validation Scenarios

-> Tip: All mobile numbers follow the standardized format:
+> Tip: All mobile numbers follow the format

 069X XXX XXX

-R??union maintains a comprehensive emergency response system aligned with European standards.
-Your applications should handle these numbers correctly to ensure users can access emergency services quickly and reliably.
+Réunion maintains European-standard emergency services.
+Handle these numbers correctly to ensure users can access emergency help:

-> Important: All emergency numbers are toll-free, accessible from any network, available to roaming users, and operational 24/7.
-Ensure your applications recognize and prioritize these numbers.
+> Important: All emergency numbers are toll-free, accessible from any network (including while roaming), and operational 24/7.
+Your applications should recognize and never block these numbers.

 Service Number Categories